 In continuation of the last point, suppose your foot has fallen into the snow & went beneath it.
 If you are carrying a pair of socks, that will save you from not wearing the same wet socks again and again.

 The same thing goes with the cloth too, because you don’t want to spoil your trip by falling ill and not enjoying the conditions out there.

 4. Safety from Winter Sunlight

-There will a relief of stay when the sun comes out but Safety from Direct sunlight especially in high altitudes is as necessary as staying hydrated.
-You can consult your doctor for necessary face creams & precautions from the winter sun.
+There will be a relief of stay when the sun comes out.
+But Safety from Direct sunlight especially at high elevation.
+It is as necessary as staying hydrated.
+You can consult your doctor for face creams & precautions from the winter sun.

 Chitkul is amongst those places which recall how beautiful nature could turn if we try to protect it.
-Destroying nature will eventually lead to a conclusion that directly affects the life of the locals and the people who were visiting.
-It will create a bad impact, suppose what will happen if people didn’t welcome you in Chitkul rather tell you to leave their land.
+Destroying nature will eventually lead to a conclusion that directly affects the life and the people who were visiting.
+It will create a negative impact.
+Suppose what will happen if people didn’t welcome you in Chitkul, in fact, tell you to leave their land.

 The excitement, enthusiasm, energy is on one hand of visiting a place & keeping nature clean should be on the other.

 I hope that this Chitkul in April guide will help you to plan accordingly.